mmuntanerm/kPAX2_server/INSTALL.en.md

 The system in which the server will be installed, must have the following components working properly:

 1. NodeJs v6.0.0 or higher
-2. npm (Node Packege Manager) v3.8.6 or higher
+2. npm (Node Package Manager) v3.8.6 or higher
 3. MongoDB Server (mongod v.2.6.10 or hihger, only if you want to work on a local database)